yasminacodes/tensorflowjs-kick-start/README.md

 More projects coming soon!

 ## Projects for begginers
-* Real time object detection with your webcam
+* Real time object classificator with your webcam
+* AR filter with face recognition